davanstrien/fastai4GLAMS/README.md

 ## How to join

-If you want to get an email once the course starts sign-up here: https://forms.gle/DTbdnhD571fdrdxz7
+- 🔔 If you want to get an email reminder when the course starts add your email to the [sign-up](https://forms.gle/DTbdnhD571fdrdxz7).
+- Otherwise just join the forum thread for the study group

 ## Yummy GLAM data 🖼
 [see](/data.md)

-## Other resources